Talel-bm/SAS-Query-Agent/README.md

 1. **Metadata Verification:**
     *   The `MetadataVerifier` class uses an LLM to critically assess the relevance of selected metadata (databases and columns) for a given query.
-    *   It checks for missing essential columns (e.g., `NUMERO_POLICE`, `NUMERO_SINISTRE`), completeness of columns needed for calculations, filtering, grouping, and output, and adherence to business rules (e.g., mapping query terms like "matériel" to specific columns like `TYPE_SINISTRE`).
+    *   It checks for missing essential columns, completeness of columns needed for calculations, filtering, grouping, and output, and adherence to business rules.
     *   The verifier provides feedback on whether the metadata is approved and suggests improvements if needed.

 2. **Cached Metadata Generation:**